Register a birth

 What information does the Registrar need to know?

-The Registrar will ask questions about the father and the mother’s occupation, where they live and their own place of birth which will be included on the certificate.
+The Registrar will ask questions about the father and the mother’s names, occupation, where they live and their own place of birth which will be included on the certificate.
 The following details will remain confidential.
 They will not be entered in the Register and will not appear on any birth certificate.

 • If the parents were married to each other at the time of the birth, and if they were, the date of the marriage.